mmoraschini/faber-taa/README.md

 For more information refer to [Extrategic Dashboard](https://extradash.com/en/strategies/models/5/faber-tactical-asset-allocation/) that contains a detailed description of the strategy.

-Use the provided Jupyter Notebook to test the strategy on whatever ticker available on Yahoo!® Finance.
+Launch the streamlit app to test the strategy on whatever ticker available on Yahoo!® Finance.

 # ToDo
-* Set a custom starting point
+* Add trading costs
 * Calculate comparison statistics
-* Try a delayed buy signal to reduce whipsaw effects